towseefhossain/towseefhossain/README.md

 ### I am M Towseef Hossain
 - My pronouns are he/him/they.
 - I'm a Security Engineer at @Faire, with an interest in backend engineering and mobile development.
-- A Combinatorics and Optimization major at the University of Waterloo.
+- Graduated with a Combinatorics and Optimization major and CS minor from the University of Waterloo.
 - Former intern at @intuit and @Fundthrough.
 - Massive DnD, Mechanical Keyboards and PC Building nerd.